NomicFoundation/hardhat/packages/hardhat-ledger/README.md

 This plugin adds nothing to the Hardhat Runtime Environment.

-### Provider extensions
+## Provider extensions

 The provider supplied by Hardhat will be extended using [`extendProvider`](https://hardhat.org/hardhat-runner/docs/advanced/building-plugins#extending-the-hardhat-provider), decorating it to be a `LedgerProvider`.
-Any other calls to extendProvider will be added on top of this.
+Any successive calls to `extendProvider` will be added on top of this.

 A `LedgerProvider` knows how to connect and interact with a Ledger wallet